ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 for (String s: hs) { s[i] = s; i++; }  // prolly easiest way to convert to String[]

 // iterate over items in set
-var iter = hs.iterator();
+// there is no guarantee of order in which they are iterated, unlike List var iter = hs.iterator();
 while (iter.hasNext()) {
     System.out.println(iter.next());